mk7087/PublicAdjustingLicense/docs/index.md

 ## PublicAdjustingLicense Documents
 Unlike MIT licenses that have not been changed or GPL licenses managed by specific organizations, this LICENSE is a License of managing publicly.
 Status quo is equivalent to MIT, but let's improvement in everyone!
+The license of the license terms is PAL 1.1
 ### How to use
 Write it as `These are provided in PAL (https://mk7087.github.io/PublicAdjustingLicense/)`
 ### Provision